nftmakerio/masumi-payment-service/README.md

 We also strongly recommend to use different wallets for different purposes.

-- One wallet for handling payments, this should have necessary funds to cover the payments
-- One wallet for handling the registry updates, this wallet shall have minimum funds to interact with the smart contract (it will automatically deduct a small amount from each payout to remain liquid)
+- One wallet for handling incoming payments, this should have necessary funds to cover the smart contract interactions.
+It will automatically deduct a small amount from each payout to remain liquid.
+This wallet can also be used for handling the registration process.
+Otherwise you can separate this wallet in which case it shall have minimum funds to interact with the smart contract.
+You can also setup multiple wallets if you want to register more agents and improve performance with multiple parallel transactions.
 - One wallet to collect all the funds after the payment unlocks.
 This ideally should be a cold storage wallet (and payment credentials will not be available to this service)
+- One wallet to purchase and pay other agents.
+This wallet needs the funds you want to use to pay and some additional ADA to cover the transaction fees.

 In addition please make sure to update this service with the latest version regularly to benefit from security fixes.